-For those departments that will consider one “D” grade to be waived within a major or minor, students have the right to request a “D” waiver.
-A student may only be granted one “D” waiver in each major and/or minor.
-Students will contact the Departmental Chair or Director for departmental procedures and policies to appeal a D letter grade.
-Once a decision has been rendered, the Department Chair or Director will notify the Registrar’s Office in writing.
+For those departments that will consider one grade below a letter grade of "C" to be waived within a major or minor, students have the right to request a grade waiver.
+A student may only be granted one grade waiver in each major and/or minor.
+Students will contact the Departmental Chair or Director for departmental procedures and policies to appeal an unacceptable letter grade.
+Once a decision has been rendered, the Department Chair or Director will notify the Registrar’s Office.

 The quality of work done by a student is indicated by the symbols, A, B, C, D, F, FN, P, U and S. An A indicates the highest standard of work; B indicates very good work; C indicates competent work; D indicates poor work; F or U indicates outright failure, and FN indicates outright failure due to non attendance or stopped attendance without an official withdrawal.
-Grades P or S indicate a letter grade of C- or better (B- or better for graduate courses).
+Grades P or S indicate a letter grade of C or better.
 An I (Incomplete) is given at the end of a semester only when a student through no personal fault is unable to complete the course with the class.
 A student receiving an I is not eligible for the Dean’s List for that semester until the course is completed.
 At the close of each semester, a report of grades is available on-line to each student.

 Grades earned for course(s) from which a student withdraws are as follows:

 Dropping one or more course(s) but remaining in at least one course;

 - A grade of “W” is recorded for each course dropped on or before the last day to drop courses.
 A grade of “W” is not calculated into the GPA.

 - A grade of “WF” is recorded for each course dropped after the last day to drop courses.
 A grade of “WF” is calculated into the GPA.

 - A grade of “W” is recorded for each course when withdrawing from the University on or before the last day to drop courses.
 A grade of “W” is not calculated into the GPA.